-Chambers vary in a variety of ways.
+Chambers vary in a wide range of ways.
 Of course, each company will include its own features, but chambers can also differ in various sizes, access types, and compliance standards.
 Even within a single model, the chamber may be compatible with added accessories or fittings that enhance its use.

 With a machine like an environmental chamber, models can range from operating only at the most basic level to being fully customizable with added accessory parts.
 Without a comfortable understanding of the chamber or their needs, buyers may have difficulty choosing the best place to buy their chamber.
 The initial action for potential buyers is to conduct a needs assessment.
 They must determine compliance standards that must be following, whether any customizations are needed based on laboratory functions, building location, or convenience.
 Next, a customer should estimate a flexible budget and collect quotes from various manufacturers.

 Most chambers are compliant with ASTM B117 since it has been regulating them since the 1930s.
 Since then, however, it has developed more standards, such as ASTM G85 for modified salt testing.
 Other organizations have introduced similar relevant standards for spray/fog testing.
 These include the International Standardization Organization (ISO 9227), Japanese standards (JIS Z 2371), Society of Automotive Engineers (SAE J 2334), and more.
 Still, the most recent version of ASTM B117 remains the authority on its standards.
 Clients should ensure that the chamber that they select is compliant with standards governing their projects.